cpopescu/whisperlib/README.md

 If you need to generate the configure script, you need at least automake-14.1 and autoconf-2.69 installed on your machine.
 Older versions of these programs will not work.
+To regenerate the configure and Makefile.in files:

+$ ./autogen.sh

 Enjoy